ContainerSSH/containerssh.github.io/docs/development/devenv/gpg.md

 ---
-title: Setting up GPG for code signing
+title: Setting up GPG for code signing (optional)
 ---

-<h1>Setting up GPG for code signing</h1>
+<h1>Setting up GPG for code signing (optional)</h1>

-ContainerSSH requires all contributors to sign their commits using GPG.
-GPG authenticates the committer using their GPG key.
-This serves two purposes:

-1. **Security.** In Git anyone can make commit in the name of anyone.
-Using GPG commits makes sure we don't accidentally merge a commit pretending to be one of the core contributors.
-2. **Licensing.** As you may notice, we don't have a Contributor License Agreement to make it as simple as possible for people to contribute.
-By signing your commits we verify that you have indeed made that commit yourself and you presumably understand that this software is open source under the MIT license.
-It's not 100% legally bullet proof, but it's a good tradeoff preventing contributors from having to read several pages of legalese.
+You can sign your commits with your GPG key.
+This is currently optional for ContainerSSH contributors.

 ## Setting up GPG